punk-domains-2/docs/v2-migration.md

 ---
-order: 30
+order: 90
 icon: flame
 image: ./static/old-new-domain-image.png
 ---

-# Punk Domains v2 coming soon!
+# IMPORTANT: MIGRATION TO V2

+> Punk Domains is migrating to version 2.
+If you've minted domains in V1, you'll automatically get new ones.
+Old ones will be marked as deprecated, so just ignore them.

 We're adding new exciting features to Punk Domains and making it more gas efficient. 🤘